Geoscientists Without Borders®

 Patriot Act Requirements

 All grant recipients outside of the United States must sign ad notarize an affidavit specifying that the funds will not be utilized to support or engage in terrorism or for any purpose other than those stated.
-This is a requirement of U.S. law that the SEG Foundation must uphold.
+This is a requirement of U.S. law that SEG must uphold.
 Click to view the Patriot Act Requirements.

 All grant recipients will be required to sign a Grant Agreement.
 Required Liability Coverage Certification/Waiver will be included in the Grant Agreement.
 Neither the SEG nor the SEG Foundation will be held responsible for liability related to an approved project.
 Click to view the Sample waiver.